For customer support teams, a help desk solution is essential for managing incoming requests, and keeping operations organized as volume grows.

 | Built-in knowledge base (Docs) and Beacon help customers find answers before contacting support. | Lacks advanced workflow automation needed by large or complex teams. |

-| Clean shared inbox with clear ownership and visibility. | Limited SLA controls compared to enterprise help desks. |
+| Intuitive shared inbox with clear ownership and visibility. | Limited SLA controls |

-| Easy to set up and use, with minimal admin overhead. | Reporting and dashboards are basic and not deeply customizable. |
+| Easy to set up and use, with minimal admin overhead. | Reporting and dashboards are basic and not very customizable. |

 Pricing:

-For example, a support agent can draft a response and tag a product manager and someone from billing in the same conversation.
+Missive works best when a customer ticket needs input from more than one person.
+For example, a support agent can draft a response and tag a product manager and a billing specialist.
 The reply can then be updated based on their comments without switching to Slack, email, or docs.
-Everything stays in one place.

 | Pros | Cons |